 Manaslu Trek Without a Guide: Is Solo Trekking Possible?

 Different people have different tastes and their own way of doing things.
 Likewise, when trekking, some people prefer to trek solo, while others prefer guides or partners.
-If you're planning a solo trek, there's unfortunate news.
+If you're planning a solo trek, there's good news as of 2026.

 Unlike other trekking destinations like Everest base camp, one cannot trek on their own because of the restricted villages and Manaslu Conservation area that are a part of the Manaslu trek.